thijse/LLMJson/README.md

 - LLMJson can serialize its values, but it can also serialize field descriptions in a way that LLMs understand
 - It is robust against leading and trailing text, as LLMs tend to add introductions and explanations
 - It is robust against missing fields and additional fields and comments
-- It is (often) robust against errors such as missing quotes,   missing escape characters,  missing commas and  missing closing brackets and more
+- It is quite robust against many markup errors
-- It is very good at interpreting values that are technically incorrect @examples
+- It is very good at interpreting field values that are technically incorrect.

 And even if a field cannot be parsed, the parser will ignore it and continue!